Skip to content

 docflow check

-Finds and reports exported functions, classes, and interfaces that don't have @public JSDoc tags.
+Finds and reports exported functions, classes, interfaces, and types that are missing @public JSDoc tags or have incomplete @param/@property/@returns documentation.

 Examples